Electricity sector in Armenia: Supplier tariffs

-In February 2018, the Armenian parliament adopted a set of amendments and additions to the Law on Energy and a number of related laws, designed to liberalize the national energy market, specify the functions of responsible government agencies and those of the regulator and protect the interests of consumers.
+In February 2018, the Armenian parliament adopted a set of amendments and additions to the Law on Energy and other related laws, designed to liberalize the national energy market, specify the functions of the responsible government agencies and regulator, and protect the interests of consumers.

-In the reports published by Electricity Networks of Armenia can be seen, that Yerevan Thermal Power Plant, which is modernized with a funding from Japan and European technologies, is much more energy-efficient than old Thermal Power Plant in Hrazdan and sells electricity to the grid at twice as lower price (15.5 AMD vs. 25 / 31 AMD) is not utilized to its full capacity.
-Rather, more electricity is acquired from less efficient TPPs in Hrazdan, owned by Gazprom and Tashir Group, and selling electricity at higher prices, which leads to overall higher prices and increased consumer prices.
-Here shall be noted that Electricity Networks of Armenia are also owned by Tashir Group.
+Reports published by Electricity Networks of Armenia have highlighted that Yerevan Thermal Power Plant, which is modernized with funding from Japanese and European technologies, is much more energy-efficient than the older Thermal Power Plant in Hrazdan, and therefore sells electricity to the grid at half the price (15.5 AMD vs. 25 / 31 AMD).
+Despite this however, the plant is not utilized to its full capacity, with a greater proportion of electricity acquired from less efficient TPPs in Hrazdan, owned by Gazprom and Tashir Group, which sell more expensive electricity, resulting in higher overall prices for consumers.
+Electricity Networks of Armenia is also owned by Tashir Group.

 Supplier tariffs are more favorable for producers of electricity from renewable sources.
 At the beginning of 2019, rates (excluding VAT) were: